Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

-Here we've used Rx [subscribe](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#subscribe(io.reactivex.functions.Consumer)) operator that does not have its own scheduler and operates on the same thread that the publisher -- on a `CommonPool` in this example.
+Here we've used Rx [subscribe](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#subscribe(io.reactivex.functions.Consumer)) operator that does not have its own scheduler and operates on the same thread that the publisher -- on a default shared pool of threads in this example.

 ### Rx observeOn